Methylphenidate (Absorbed through the skin)

 Warnings While Using This Medicine

-- Tell your doctor if you are pregnant or breastfeeding, or if you have heart disease, heart rhythm problems, blood vessel or circulation problems, high blood pressure, skin problems, or seizures.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have heart disease, heart rhythm problems, blood vessel or circulation problems, high blood pressure, history of vitiligo (a skin problem), or seizures.
 Tell your doctor if you have depression, anxiety, agitation, bipolar disorder, mental illness, or a history of drug or alcohol dependence.
 Also tell your doctor if you or anyone in your family has tried to commit suicide or talked about suicide.

 - This medicine may cause the following problems: